jordantangy/ComputerNetworks_final/q1/b/Readme.md

 In order to run the code :

-In the command line, enter the word : "make" and then press enter.
+1-In the command line, enter the word : make then press enter (the file should compile).
-Everything will run automatically (compiling, running, deleting) :)

-*Important to know : in case you want to run the code on a file of yours, go to line 331 in prefix_table_opt.cpp, and there change "file.txt" to the name of your file.
+2- In the command line write : ./a.out "your_file_name.txt"
+    Example : ./a.out file.txt

+3- To clean the output file write in the command line : make clean